 - As mentioned in the overview above, on a given day we may go over your average daily budget.
 However for the overall billing period (assuming your ad runs during the full month), you won't be charged more than the average number of days in a month times your average daily budget.

 - We stop the clock at 11:59 pm that day, and reset your budget for the following day.
-At 12:00
+At 12:00 am, we start with your original average daily budget again.
+If your previous day involved underdelivery, we'll then try to show your ad a little more often to compensate for the difference in delivery the previous day.

 - For ad delivery using accelerated budgets: If you still have budget left to spend for the day, we'll typically enter your ad in the auction for eligible impressions.